Otho: Overthrow of Galba

 On 1 January 69, the day Galba took the office of consul alongside Titus Vinius, the fourth and first Germanica legions of Germania Superior refused to swear loyalty to the emperor.
 They toppled the statues of Galba and demanded that a new emperor be chosen.
 On the following day, the soldiers of Germania inferior also refused to swear their loyalty and proclaimed the governor of the province, Aulus Vitellius, as emperor.
 Galba tried to ensure his authority as emperor was recognized by adopting the nobleman Piso Licinianus as his successor, an action that gained resentment from Otho.
 Galba was killed by the praetorians on 15 January, followed shortly by Vinius and Piso.
 Their heads were placed on poles and Otho was proclaimed emperor.

 Nero's statues were again set up, his freedmen and household officers reinstalled, including the young castrated boy Sporus whom Nero had taken in marriage and Otho also would live intimately with.
 The populace acclaimed him as "Nero Otho", although Otho did not appear to like the title.

 At the same time, the fears of the more sober and respectable citizens were relieved by Otho's liberal professions of his intention to govern equitably, and by his judicious clemency towards Aulus Marius Celsus, a consul-designate and devoted adherent of Galba.
-He assumed the consulate of the year alongside his brother Lucius Salvius Otho Titianus, but only until the 1st of March.
+He assumed the consulate of the year alongside his brother Lucius Salvius Otho Titianus, but only until 1 March.